aBuiDev/aBuiDevs_Designated_Designer/README.md

 ## **R16** | Detail any third party services that your app will use:
 ####

-* Devise
+* Devise:
   - Devise was implemented for user management and authorisation.
 Devise was used to generate a user model that aided me in writing conditionals using ```current_user``` and ```user_logged_in?``` to output different elements that can be used by the current user and their client/designer association.

-AWS S3: AWS S3 is used for image uploading and storage for listings in the app.
-These images are then stored in the cloud, removing the need for in app storage.
+* AWS S3:
+  - AWS S3 was setup and implemented for image uploading purposed when deploying onto Heroku.
+Image uploading is an important feature of Designated Designer as it allows a client to upload a reference image of what they are after from the designer, making the designers job easier as they will have a better understanding of what the client wants.
+  - Image uploading also allows

+* Bootstrap:
-Bootstrap: Bootstrap is a framework used for front end styling.
+  - Bootstrap is a framework used for front end styling.
 It uses a combination of CSS and Javascript to provide easy styling functions in the embedded Ruby files.

 #